Is My Quote Fair?

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

-How much should a painting contractor charge in Idaho?
+How much does a painting contractor typically charge in Idaho?

 There's no single right answer — painting pricing in Idaho varies by zip code, scope, materials, and the contractor's overhead.
 A typical job in Idaho looks like a full exterior repaint with standard prep, or an interior repaint of main living areas; totals move most with prep work (scraping, caulking, priming), number of coats, trim detail, and ceiling height.
-What matters is whether your specific quote lines up with what local contractors are charging for comparable work.
-MarkupAlert compares every line item in your quote against regional pricing data for your Idaho zip code and flags anything that looks inflated, so you walk into the negotiation with numbers — not a hunch.
+Is My Quote Fair? compares every line item in your quote against typical regional pricing data for your Idaho zip code and surfaces lines that appear above the typical range — so you can ask better questions and pair the comparison with quotes from at least one other licensed local contractor.
+Informational only — not professional construction or appraisal advice.